vslobody/Ubuntu-to-Raspberry-PI-Cross-Compile-and-Debug-using-Eclipse-/README.md

 ```
 ./sysroot-relativelinks.py sysroot
 ```
-So now we see that absolute links are replaced with relative:
+So now we see that absolute links are replaced with relative ones:
 ```
 138307961 lrwxrwxrwx  1 root root       56 Feb 16 00:18 libblas.so.3 -> ../../../etc/alternatives/libblas.so.3-aarch64-linux-gnu
 138308251 lrwxrwxrwx  1 root root       58 Feb 16 00:18 liblapack.so.3 -> ../../../etc/alternatives/liblapack.so.3-aarch64-linux-gnu